-Technical support is available to customers who have purchased Dell software with a valid maintenance contract and to customers who have trial versions.
-To access the Support Portal, go to https://support.software.dell.com.
+Technical support is available to Quest customers with a valid maintenance contract and customers who have trial versions.
+You can access the Quest Support Portal at https://support.quest.com.

 The Support Portal provides self-help tools you can use to solve problems quickly and independently, 24 hours a day, 365 days a year.
-In addition, the Support Portal provides direct access to product support engineers through an online Service Request system.

 The Support Portal enables you to:

-- Create, update, and manage Service Requests (cases).
+- · Submit and manage a Service Request.

 - View Knowledge Base articles.

-- Obtain product notifications.
+- Sign up for product notifications.

-- Download software.
-For trial software, go to http://software.dell.com/trials.
+- Download software and technical documentation.

-- View how-to videos.
+- View how-to-videos.

-- Engage in community discussions.
+- · Engage in community discussions.

-- Chat with a support engineer.
+- · Chat with support engineers online.

+- · View services to assist you with your product.